 Here is the list of the 13 best slot canyons in Utah:

-- Willis Creek slot canyon.
+1. Willis Creek slot canyon

-- Wire Pass slot canyon.
+2. Wire Pass slot canyon

-- Buckskin Gulch slot canyon.
+3. Buckskin Gulch slot canyon

-- Peekaboo and Spooky Gulch slot canyon.
+4. Peekaboo and Spooky Gulch slot canyon

-- Zebra slot canyon.
+5. Zebra slot canyon

-- Red slot canyon.
+6. Red slot canyon

-- Kanarra Falls slot canyon.
+7. Kanarra Falls slot canyon

-- Joint slot canyon.
+8. Joint slot canyon

-- Jenny’s slot canyon.
+9. Jenny’s slot canyon

-- Cottonwood Narrows slot canyon.
+10. Cottonwood Narrows slot canyon

-1) Willis Creek slot canyon (easy):
+Willis Creek slot canyon (easy):

 Willis Creek slot canyon is one of the most easy slot canyons in Utah I have explored, but at the same time one of the most fun and scenic too.
 This 5+ mile hike involves you entering a gorge/wash area in Grand Staircase Escalante, and then walking on a pretty flat sand/rock surface for 3 miles before turning back.
 Half of this hike will take you through several slot canyon spots and the tightest one is only about 2-3 feet.

-Slot canyon location in Utah: It starts at the Willis Creek trailhead.
-The trailhead is easy to find but the only real caution I would suggest is that the road getting there is pretty rough.
+• Things to know: The trailhead is easy to find but the only real caution I would suggest is that the road getting there is pretty rough.
 Just make sure you have an AWD when you go.
+The hike is very easy, but the 5+ mile road before you get to the trailhead isn’t.

-Permit required?
-No.
+• Permit required?
+No

-2) Wire Pass slot canyon (easy):
+Wire Pass slot canyon (easy):

 To my knowledge, Wire Pass slot canyon is one of the most popular hikes of that kind in Utah.
 It may also be one of the best hikes in Utah overall and I can personally attest that it’s a 5 star hike in my experience.
 You will also have to drive on a very rocky road to get to the Wire Pass Trailhead and also get a permit online before you go.
 The hike itself starts in a dry river wash and goes into a slot canyon, has you walk down stairs and into another, bigger slot canyon called Buckskin Gulch.
 Buckskin Gulch is an advanced hike itself, but the Wire Pass trail is very easy to explore and it’s only about a 3 mile hike in and out.

-Permit required?
+• Permit required?
 Yes.
 It’s just a parking fee and you can only get it online.

-3) Buckskin Gulch slot canyon (hard):
+Buckskin Gulch slot canyon (hard):

 Since I just mentioned how Wire Pass slot canyon connects to Buckskin Gulch, let’s talk about why this is even on the list: